 Do you need to change your landline provider to obtain the service?
 You may need a working BT phone line to obtain some services.

 Which goods will be provided to receive the service?
-For example, you may need a router to receive broadband, a set top box to receive some TV services, a dongle to receive mobile broadband.
+For example, you may need a router to receive broadband, a set top box to receive some TV services, an extra digital TV box to access TV in more than one room, a dongle to receive mobile broadband.

 Reception.
 Check you are able to receive all the services you require, bearing in mind the area you live / work in.
 Will you be able to get a phone signal, internet or TV reception where you need it?
 Most service providers have a facility to check this on their website or they may do this for you.
 Ensure that the reception quality is confirmed in writing before you sign the agreement.